 Where We Build

 We build homes across our catchment area of Wellington Dufferin Guelph.
-Since 2000, we’ve built 25 homes and are in the process of building a 28-unit development in Guelph, and are exploring a multi-unit build in Dufferin.
+Since 2000, we’ve built 25 homes, and in 2020 we are completing a 28-unit development in Guelph.
 To find out more, visit Our Builds page.

 Our Operating Principles